In a world where communication is so easily afforded by technology, it seems that we are communicating even lesser.

 A. Realize that you aren’t asking for a “favorite” memory but rather the “most remembered” one.
-This question has potential to get soft, so favorites have been replaced.
-Some childhood memories are not the best, and these might be the ones that’ll really get you inside the workings of his brain.
+This question has the potential to get soft, so favourites have been replaced.
+Some childhood memories are not the best, and these might be the ones that’ll get you inside the workings of his brain.

 10. What is your biggest regret in life so far?